inspec/inspec-aws/docs-chef-io/content/aws_s3_bucket.md

   end
 ```

-**Check if a bucket has a bucket policy that requires requests to use HTTPS.**
+Check if a bucket has a bucket policy that requires requests to use HTTPS:

 ```ruby
 describe aws_s3_bucket('test_bucket') do